trentm/django-markdown-deux/README.md

 [Markdown](http://daringfireball.net/projects/markdown/) using the
 [python-markdown2](http://code.google.com/p/python-markdown2/) library.

-# What with the "deux" in the name?
+# What's with the "deux" in the name?

 The obvious name for this project in `django-markdown2`.
 However, there [already is one!](http://github.com/svetlyak40wt/django-markdown2) and name confusion doesn't help anybody.
+Plus, I took French immersion in school for 12
+years: might as well put it to use.

 # So why another project then?